 Mage - Rank 5 Warrior Mage - Rank 5

-Length 100 syllables Duration
+Length 100 permanent Permanent

-Range Touch Area of Effect
+Range Touch Area of Effect 1 portal, chest, or other closeable item

-Material Component Arcane symbol
+Material Component Arcane symbo I

 This spell allows a Mage to magically open a door, chest, or any other item able to be closed.
 This spell will also destroy all normal locks and latches in the process of opening; this spell will open a structure's gate but will not destroy the lock.